 Responding to Airwars’ publication of its Yemen dataset and accompanying report in October 2020, CENTCOM dismissed all but two civilian harm claims under President Trump, asserting that “USCENTCOM conducted a thorough review of the information AirWars provided regarding allegations of potential civilian harm caused by USCENTCOM strikes in Yemen from 2017-2020… The bulk of the information asserted by AirWars, however, did not correspond with dates and locations of U.S. military strikes or raids in Yemen.
 Other AirWars allegations either did not allege civilian harm or were not assessed as credible upon our review.”

-The incident occured at 4:00 pm local time.
+The incident occured between 3:30 pm and 4:00 pm local time.

 Reports of the incident mention the Al Maroun (المرون) area, allegedly in vicinity of Al Khabr (الخبر), south of the Al Maraqisha mountains (جبل المراقشه).
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.
 The generic coordinates for Al Khabr are: 13.434036, 46.166267.